Supporting you and your Family during the Summer Months

 My Activity Passport developed by the Department for Education is an editable activity checklist for children under 11.
 Although social distancing may mean some activities are not currently feasible, you can tailor the remaining activities to suit your child and their interests.

-The Woodland Trust have put together some ideas to help your family discover nature on your doorstep during lockdown and over the coming months.
+The Woodland Trust have put together some ideas to help your family get out and explore the natural world together.

 Managing Children’s Wellbeing